Hans Kammler: Testimonies by other Nazis

 In a sworn statement on 16 October 1959, Kammler's driver, Kurt Preuk, stated that Kammler's date of death was "about 10 May 1945", but that he did not know the cause of death.
 On 7 September 1965, Heinz Zeuner (a wartime aide of Kammler's), stated that Kammler had died on 7 May 1945 and that his corpse had been observed by Zeuner, Preuk and others.
 All the eyewitnesses consulted were certain that the cause of death was cyanide poisoning.
 In their accounts of Kammler's movements, Preuk and Zeuner claimed that he left Linderhof near Oberammergau on 28 April 1945 for a tank conference at Salzburg and then went to Ebensee (where tank tracks were manufactured).
-According to Preuk and Zeuner, he then traveled back from Ebensee to visit his wife in the Tyrol region, when he gave her two cyanide capsules.
+According to Preuk and Zeuner, he then travelled back from Ebensee to visit his wife in the Tyrol region, when he gave her two cyanide capsules.
 The next day, 5 May, at around 4 am, he is said to have departed Tyrol for Prague.
 Both Preuk's and Zeuner's accounts are judged to be "fictitious narratives that ... only served the purpose of obscuring the actual events and supporting the pension claims of Jutta Kammler for which her husband had to be officially declared deceased".

 In a 1969 book, Wernher von Braun: Mein Leben für die Raumfahrt, journalist Bernd Ruland claimed Kammler arrived in Prague by aircraft on 4 May 1945, following which, he and 21 SS men defended a bunker against an attack by more than 500 Czech resistance fighters on 9 May.
 During the attack, one of Kammler's aides-de-camp shot Kammler to prevent his capture.
 This version can reportedly be traced to Walter Dornberger, who claimed to have heard it from eyewitnesses.

 Official verdict

 On 9 July 1945, Kammler's wife petitioned to have him declared dead as of 9 May 1945.
 She provided a statement by Kammler's driver, Kurt Preuk, according to which Preuk had personally seen "the corpse of Kammler and been present at his burial" on 9 May 1945.
 The District Court of Berlin-Charlottenburg ruled on 7 September 1948 that his death was officially established as 9 May 1945.

 Both Preuk and Zeuner maintained their version of events when interviewed in the 1990s.
 Some support for this version of events came from letters written by Ingeborg Alix Prinzessin zu Schaumburg-Lippe, a female member of the SS-Helferinnenkorps, to Kammler’s wife in 1951 and 1955.
-In these, she affirmed that Kammler had said goodbye to her on 7 May 1945 in Prague, stating that the Americans were after him, had made him offers but that he had refused and that they would not "get him alive".
+In these, she affirmed that Kammler had said goodbye to her on 7 May 1945 in Prague, stating that the Americans were after him, had made him offers, but that he had refused and that they would not "get him alive".